 As a Hootsuite competitor, we could be tempted to arrange the truth so this “pricing investigation” makes us look good and them look bad.
 But we’ll make you a promise: If Hootsuite is a better value for money for any given scenario, we’ll tell you!

-This article is about Hootsuite pricing and how much it actually costs based on your specific needs.
+This article is about Hootsuite plan pricing and how much it actually costs based on your specific needs.

 In your research, you most likely looked at the Hootsuite pricing page, so we won’t regurgitate what is stated there.